 I work in the field of condensed matter theory and am interested in modelling and predicting new phases of matter.
-For this, I develop a wide range of numerical techniques to study exciting physical phenomena, such as topological states, vibrational modes in crystals, and Bose-Einstein condensation.
+For this, I develop a wide range of numerical techniques to study exciting physical phenomena, such as quantum many-body scars and the fractional quantum Hall effect.

-I carried out my PhD at the University of Cambridge under the supervision of Gunnar Möller and Gareth Conduit, on the “Stability of Topological States and Crystalline Solids”.
-I have also written essays on “Skyrmions” for my MASt at the University of Cambridge, and “Simulating the Expansion of Turbulent Bose-Einstein Condensates” for my MSci at Imperial College London, while visiting Heidelberg University.
+I carried out my PhD at the University of Cambridge, under the supervision of Gunnar Möller and Gareth Conduit, on the “Stability of Topological States and Crystalline Solids”.
+I have also written theses on “Skyrmions” and “Simulating the Expansion of Turbulent Bose-Einstein Condensates”.

 My current research, however, is more diverse and not just limited to these fields.
 Please feel free to get in touch if you would like to connect or collaborate.